 A hard inquiry (also referred to as a hard credit check or hard pull) happens when you apply for a new credit product such as a credit card or loan.
 When you apply for credit, lenders will review your credit report in order to determine the risk of lending money to you.
 Rental and utility applications can also lead to hard inquiries.

 When a lender reviews your credit as a part of your application, this counts as a hard pull.
 You will encounter hard credit inquiries when you apply for credit cards, auto loans, mortgages and other types of lending products.
 A hard inquiry will lower your credit score, generally by a few points.

 There are two different types of soft inquiries: requests from yourself or from an outside party.

 A soft inquiry (also known as a soft credit check or soft pull) happens in a few different scenarios.

 The main instance is when you review your own credit report.
-You are entitled to order one free copy of your credit report from the three main national credit bureaus (Experian, Equifax and TransUnion) once a year from AnnualCreditReport.com.
-It’s worth noting that until April 20, 2022 you can get free weekly credit reports in order to stay on top of your financial life during this financially tumultuous time.
+You are entitled to order one free copy of your credit report from each of the three main national credit bureaus (Experian, Equifax and TransUnion) once a year from AnnualCreditReport.com.

 Examples of hard and soft credit inquiries